SCIP Reporting Update: Will EU Countries Accept the Waste Framework Directive Requirements?

 Even with this uncertainty, you can still make preparations for SCIP reporting.
 Survey your supply chain so you understand the presence of possible chemicals of concern.
 Communicate with your customers and your suppliers so you understand the data that may be required.

 Tetra Tech regulatory compliance experts are preparing for all possible reporting requirement scenarios.
 If you have questions or need help with SCIP database reporting, contact our team of experts at [email protected].
-Also, be on the lookout for our upcoming SCIP training.

 Related Posts